Your brand’s reputation is one of the most important factors in determining the success of your company.

-Hazardous waste laws mandate certified product disposal of any goods whose components or ingredients have become contaminated, passed their expiration dates or have been otherwise corrupted.
-We often think of products like refrigerators or IT-equipment, whose coolants or components are hazardous to human health and the environment.
+Hazardous waste laws also mandate certified product disposal of any goods whose components or ingredients have become contaminated, passed their expiration dates or have been otherwise corrupted.

-However, many other seemingly harmless products, such as cosmetics and pet foods, are potentially damaging to people, animals and local ecosystems if inappropriately disposed.
-Firms found to have disregarded product disposal regulations not only damage the environment, but also their own reputations among consumers in the marketplace, placing their prospects of future profits in question.
+Many other seemingly harmless products, such as cosmetics and pet foods, are potentially damaging to people, animals and local ecosystems if inappropriately disposed of as well.

-While the grey market affects many industries, including automobiles, consumer products, pharmaceuticals, fashion accessories, and others, a study by KPMG3 confirms that computers and related products are among the industry sectors most affected by grey market activity, and information technology products valued at as much as US$40 billion in sales are passing through the grey market annually.
+While the grey market affects many industries, from automobiles, consumer products, pharmaceuticals and fashion accessories to computers.
+Information technology products valued at as much as $40 billion in sales are passing through the grey market annually.

-The practice is so widespread that certified products that are hazardous or otherwise unreliable have ended up on places like EBay, or other similar retail or auction sites whose commercial reputations are otherwise trustworthy and sound.
-Such has been the case, for instance, with cosmetics sold by StrawberryNet and Cosmetics Warehouse, composed of outdated formulas whose application was hazardous to wearers' complexions and health.
+The practice is so widespread that certified products that are hazardous or otherwise unreliable have ended up on places like eBay or other similar retail or auction sites whose commercial reputations are otherwise trustworthy and sound.

 These are not isolated incidents.
 They result precisely because manufacturers do not exercise suitable care when selecting a certified product disposal company to dispose of their outdated or damaged goods.

-Following these procedures will limit your liability, increase your bottom line and significantly reduce any brand degradation.
-Ensuring the disposal company you choose is reputable and can provide solid evidence that your product has been disposed of appropriately, will alleviate many of the problems mentioned here and sustain your profitability.
+All of these play an important role in the success of your company’s bottom line and how you are viewed in your industry and by the public.
+Ensuring the disposal company you choose is reputable and can provide solid evidence that your product has been disposed of appropriately is key.
+This will alleviate many of the problems mentioned here and sustain your profitability.